14000 Due Process and Release of Information

 Request for Records

-If the request for an administrative review is received in a timely manner and indicates the designated perpetrator wants a copy of the case record, the district director or designee does the following:
+If the request for an administrative review is received in a timely manner and indicates the designated perpetrator wants a copy of the case record, the district director or designee does as follows:

-- Requests that the Entitlement Redaction Office (ERO) provide the record within 45 business days from the date the request is entered in OneCase.
+• Requests that the Entitlement Redaction Office (ERO) provide the record within 45 business days from the date the request was entered in OneCase.

 The reviewer mails the designated perpetrator a copy of the redacted case record.

-14332 Conducting an Administrative Review in Non-EMR Cases
+14332 Conducting an Administrative Review in Due Process Cases

 The reviewer must not have directly supervised the APS specialist or have been involved in the investigation.